rel-2/rel2vpn/README.md

 | Linux / macOS | `/var/lib/wgclient/` (recorded in `/etc/wgclient/home`) |
 | Windows | `%ProgramData%\wgclient\` |

-Under `conf/` it holds `tunnel.conf` (the active WireGuard/AmneziaWG configuration, including this device's private key), `route.name` (the current route), a `down` marker when you have disconnected, `hosts.cache` (last-known server addresses, so a reconnect works even if DNS is briefly unavailable), and `conn.log` (the recent connection log you see in the app).
+Under `conf/` it holds `device.key` (this machine's WireGuard keypair — generated here by the service; only the public key is ever sent to the server, which therefore cannot impersonate your device), `tunnel.conf` (the active WireGuard/AmneziaWG configuration, including that private key), `route.name` (the current route), a `down` marker when you have disconnected, `hosts.cache` (last-known server addresses, so a reconnect works even if DNS is briefly unavailable), `conn.log` (the recent connection log you see in the app), and — on an Anchor — `anchor.json` (the Anchor's identity key and certificate, its link key, and its own account session for the sync loop).
 These are owned by the service account (root / LocalSystem) and readable only by it.

 `wgclient uninstall` removes the service and its binary; add `--purge` to also